nazq/clickhouse-datafusion/README.md

     // Enable federation for cross-database queries
     let ctx = SessionContext::new().federate();

-    // Optionally enable the full ClickHouseQueryPlanner
+    // Optionally enable the full ClickHouseSessionContext with ClickHouseQueryPlanner
     //
     // NOTE: Not required, provides a custom QueryPlanner and Analyzer with optional federation. let ctx = ClickHouseSessionContext::from(ctx);

-    // Set up ClickHouse catalog
-    let clickhouse = ClickHouseBuilder::new("clickhouse://localhost:9000")
+    // Configure the underlying connection and initialize the ClickHouse catalog let clickhouse = ClickHouseBuilder::new("http://localhost:9000")
+        // The default database set on the client is used initially by the returned catalog builder.
+        .configure_client(|c| c.with_username("clickhouse").with_default_database("other_db"))
         .build_catalog(&ctx, Some("clickhouse")) // default catalog name
         .await?;

     // Create a table on the remote server and build the catalog (so changes are registered in
+    // DataFusion).
+    //
-    // DataFusion). `clickhouse` can continue to be used to create as many tables as needed.
-But
+    // The 'clickhouse' catalog returned from the above builder can continue to be used to create as
-    // remember to always `build` the catalog when you want to interact with it via DataFusion
+    // many tables as needed.
+But remember to always `build` the catalog when you want to interact
-    // queries.
-    let _clickhouse_catalog_provider = clickhouse
+    // with it via DataFusion queries, using either 'build' or 'build_schema'. let _clickhouse_catalog_provider = clickhouse
-        .with_schema("analytics")
+        // Change the default database from 'other_db' to 'analytics' .with_schema("analytics")
         .await?
-        // Create users table
+        // Create users table on the database 'analytics' .with_new_table(
-        .with_new_table(
+            // Table name
             "user_events",
+            // Engine - ClickHouseEngine::default() could be used as well.
             ClickHouseEngine::MergeTree,
-            // Define schemas for user table
+            // Define the schema for user_events table Arc::new(Schema::new(vec![
-            Arc::new(Schema::new(vec![
                 Field::new("user_id", DataType::Int32, false),
                 Field::new("event_count", DataType::UInt32, false),
             ])),
         )
+        // Set `clickhouse_arrow::CreateOptions` for `user_events` table
         .update_create_options(|opts| opts.with_order_by(&["id".into()]))
+        // Finally create the table
         .create(ctx)
         .await?
-        .build(&ctx)
+        // And then "build" the catalog, synchronizing the remote schema with DataFusion .build(&ctx)
         .await?;